top of page

 Stories are all about emotion.
 There are a lot of tools that can help you connect with readers from the first word.
 Your voice, the narration style, picking the right beginning.
 Each of these tools can give you a little time.
 But the thing that makes them stick with the entire book is that promise of a resolution at the ending.
 They want to know how it ends.
 And in order to create that sense of purpose and wonder, you have to give them a reason to care about the ending.

-That’s what your main character is for.
+That’s what your protagonist is for.
 They are the ones who dive into each new fight, who take every twist and turn, who feel every punch and tragedy.
-The main character is that thread pulling forward as the plot pushes back.
+The protagonist is that thread pulling forward as the plot pushes back.
 Without that thread, it is much easier to lose your readers.

 I only like a couple of the shows in the CW DC world.
 I have this thing about time travel stories.
 They drive me nuts.
 So I never watch Legends of Tomorrow, which is all about time travel.
 But since the plotline crosses into each of the shows, I have to watch the Legends of Tomorrow episode in order to follow the storyline.
 And each time, I get bored during that episode.
 I have no emotional investment in the Legends of Tomorrow characters and so their problems bore me, even though they’re working hand in hand with Oliver Queen and still fighting the same bad guy as the last crossover episode.

-The other characters may still be there, but because they are no longer the main character, I am no longer connected to the story.
+The other characters may still be there, but because they are no longer the protagonist, I am no longer connected to the story.

-And that's on TV, where a main character is more a matter of choosing which scenes to show and which conversations to focus on.
-In a book, a main character is a much bigger deal.
+And that's on TV, where a protagonist is more a matter of choosing which scenes to show and which conversations to focus on.
+In a book, a protagonist is a much bigger deal.
 It not only effects which scenes the reader sees, but it’s also the ideas that are presented in the narration, the bias that goes into each description.
-In a book, the bond between the reader and the main character is an even bigger deal.
+In a book, the bond between the reader and the protagonist is an even bigger deal.

 Balancing Your Cast

 So don’t be afraid to shape the story around the character who can carry the plot.
 And then have your other characters be fascinating, and dazzling, and distracting, and lovable.
-But don’t hand the main character role over to them.
+But don’t hand the protagonist role over to them.

 About my coauthor: